orange-cloudfoundry/orange-cf-bosh-cli/README.md

 Another option is to deploy the container threw the "Docker Bosh Release" (https://github.com/cloudfoundry-community/docker-boshrelease).

-In the following example, we deploy 4 instances of the container.
+In the following example:
+* We deploy 4 instances of the container.
+* The homedirectory of the bosh account is a private docker volume.
+* The directory /data is a shared docker volume (from the container called "data_container").

 Example of bosh deployment manifest:
 ```